An Axiomatic Risk-Reward Framework for Sustainable Investing: Conclusions

 \section{Conclusions}

-Individuals and institutions are increasingly aware of the non-monetary impact of their investments, and many are willing to structure their portfolios considering not only on monetary risk and gains, but also the environmental, social, and governance implications.
-This shift in investors' goals challenges the traditional financial literature, requiring the development of new analytical tools to describe the behavior of ESG-oriented investors.
+Individuals and institutions are increasingly aware of the non-monetary impact of their investments, and many are willing to structure their portfolios considering not only monetary risk and gains, but also the environmental, social, and governance implications.
+These ESG-oriented investors, who are rational under a richer set of objectives, challenge the traditional financial literature and require the development of new analytical tools to describe their behavior.
 Our work contributes to the literature by introducing ESG-coherent risk measures, a framework for the measurement of risk for investors with both monetary and ESG goals that provides an axiomatic definition in which risk is measured as a function of a bivariate random variable.
 The investor in our approach is still rational but follows a multi-dimensional evaluation that considers not only the monetary part but also sustainability.
 This framework extends the traditional coherent risk measures approach of \cite{artzner1999coherent}.

 The measures we provide can be used in several contexts and, due to the introduction of a parameter $\lambda$, can be adapted to individuals with different relative preferences for the monetary and ESG components of risk.
 We also provide the dual representation for ESG-coherent risk measures, present several examples that generalize univariate risk measures, and introduce ESG-coherent reward measures and ESG reward--risk ratios.